Neurocomputing

 GLIDE

-• PDMs generate images from raw noise, but there is no control over which image will emerge.
+• DDPMs generate images from raw noise, but there is no control over which image will emerge.

-• GLIDE (Guided Language to Image Diffusion for Generation and Editing) is a PDM conditioned on a latent representation of a caption c.
+• GLIDE (Guided Language to Image Diffusion for Generation and Editing) is a DDPM conditioned on a latent representation of a caption c.

 • As for cGAN and cVAE, the caption c is provided to the learned model: